gyroflow/flowshutter/README.md

 **Flowshutter** is a custom camera remote.
 When used in conjunction with readily available hardware, this results in a flexible and reliable external camera motion logger for Gyroflow.
 It can provide precise synchronization of camera video recording and motion logger (betaflight/emuflight FC) recording.

-It was designed to be used with the [Gyroflow](https://github.com/gyroflow/gyroflow) software to provide you one of the best open source video stabilization experiences.
+**Flowshutter** aims to make all cameras ready for stabilization with [Gyroflow](https://github.com/gyroflow/gyroflow) software to provide you with one of the best open-source video stabilization experiences.

 ## Features